davidjenei/davidjenei.com/blog/podman-yocto.md

-title: Build minimal container OS with Yocto for edge devices
+title: Minimal container OS with Yocto for embedded

-# Build minimal container OS with Yocto for edge devices
+# Minimal container OS with Yocto for embedded

 Linux containers started to become more widespread in embedded systems during the last few years.
 Application portability, ease of